Accomplishments as

 • Invested over $2.5 million in federal funds to expand high-speed internet across rural Polk County, closing digital gaps for families, students, and employers.

-• Vice-Chair of the Oregon Broadband Advisory Council, over $600 million in statewide broadband investments, which include three additional projects in Polk County.
+• Vice-Chair of the Oregon Broadband Advisory Council, over $600 million in statewide broadband investments, which include three additional projects in Polk County to close remaining gaps.

 • Business & Workforce Support: